Magik: Fictional character biography

+Early life

 Illyana Rasputina was born in the Ust-Ordynski Collective farm, near Lake Baikal, Siberia, Russian SFSR, Soviet Union to Nikolai Rasputin and his wife Alexandra Rasputina.
 The 2006 comic mini-series Colossus: Bloodline established that the family was descended from Grigori Rasputin and a Romani woman named Elena.
 Illyana's two older brothers, Mikhail Rasputin and Colossus (Piotr Rasputin) are also mutants.
 Colossus' superhuman powers manifest while saving Illyana from a runaway tractor.